This story was originally published on November 27, 2013.

 The concept these companies are reinforcing with these helpful tips is one that has political traction: that minimum-wage workers earn a decent living, they just need to spend their money better and change their lifestyles.
 They’re still expected to pull themselves by their bootstraps, but without actually getting paid enough by their employers.
 When the workers can’t make ends meet, the employers aren’t accountable.

-Activism on minimum wage and labor issues seems to be coming to a head this Black Friday, as the big box giants plan on starting the shopping day at 6pm on Thanksgiving—pushing us to combine a holiday of being thankful for all that we have with a spending spree.
-In response, labor organizers announced that they expect Black Friday protests to happen in over 1,500 Walmart locations, though it’s unclear whether they will actually affect Walmart’s bottom line.
+Activism on minimum wage and labor issues seems to be coming to a head this Black Friday, as the big box giants plan on starting the shopping day at 6 p.m. on Thanksgiving—pushing us to combine a holiday of being thankful for all that we have with a spending spree.
+In response, Black Friday protests happened in over 1,500 Walmart locations in 2013, though it’s unclear whether they actually affected Walmart’s bottom line.
 Whether or not they actually impact Walmart’s profits, the protests contribute to a growing public understanding that many major employers are keeping their workers at wages that make it impossible to make ends meet without public assistance.

 These actions come at a time when there is actually momentum at a federal level to change minimum wage laws.
 The current federal minimum wage is $7.25 per hour.
 If you work full-time, that pencils out to $15,000 a year.
 If the minimum wage had kept up with inflation and the cost of living, it would currently be over $10 an hour.
 Meanwhile, the wage for tipped workers is an astounding $2.13 per hour and it hasn’t been raised in 20 years.

-President Obama recently endorsed a $10.10 an hour minimum wage, which is being introduced onto the Senate floor in early December.
+Former President Obama endorsed a $10.10 an hour minimum wage, but no law passed.
 The Fair Minimum Wage Act of 2013 would raise the federal minimum wage to $10.10 per hour over the next two years and adjust it to keep pace with cost of living.
 It would also raise the minimum wage for tipped workers to 70 percent of minimum wage.
 This legislation would cause $32.6 billion in economic growth.
 Now that sounds like a real bargain.